 Between Santa Fe and the Sandia Mountain Wilderness:

 - I took the main rail trail bike path south out of Santa Fe.
-A few camping options would about 15 miles south of Santa Fe.
+A few camping options would be about 15 miles south of Santa Fe.

 Between Socorro and Pie Town: